 5.5 The fixing of tap is as agreed to between the purchaser and manufacturer.
 It could be either of the two as given in 5.5.1 and 5.5.2.

 5.5.1 A inner threaded SS 304 ferrule is welded in a hole made in the inner and outer container on the side, at the bottom.
 The tap is screwed in with a thread seal to ensure no leakage.
-Refer typical sketch given in Annex A.
+Refer typical sketch given in Annex B.

 5.5.2 A SS 304 ferrule is welded in a hole made in the inner and outer container on the side, at the bottom.
 The SS or brass tap is located by using a food-grade silicone/ABS washer on both sides (inside and outside), with a SS 304 flange nut (see Fig. 1) screwed from inside on the threaded portion of the tap.
 The washer's outer diameter shall be equivalent to or greater than the flange nut's maximum outer diameter by around 1 mm.
 The silicone shall be on the inside and the silicone or ABS can be on the outside. (see 7.1.5)